 - Some commuters who used to take public transportation during peak hours now switch to driving, since it has become faster (modal convergence).
 (Stuck in Traffic, 1992)

-Two sides of a coin from two very different authors.
-Closing roads reduces traffic, widening roads increases traffic.
+There’s a common theme from these two very different authors.
+Closing or narrowing roads reduces traffic, and widening roads increases traffic.
 The solution to congestion (road building/widening) creates the symptoms (traffic) which are used to further justify more road building.
-This never ending cycle has been going on for decades, especially on suburban commercial strips where stroads and 8-10 lane arterials have increased traffic volumes and crashes while trying to maintain access to as many big box stores as possible.
+This never ending cycle has been going on for decades, especially on suburban commercial strips where stroads and 8-10 lane arterials have increased traffic volumes and crashes while almost eliminating other mode choices.

 While America has great infrastructure needs, including delayed bridge maintenance, transit and high-speed rail, it seems there are always funds available for road widening despite evidence that induced demand rapidly depletes additional capacity.